• Skip to primary navigation

 How Celebrities Inspire Change

-Relapsing in the public eye is difficult because of all the media attention and opinions of followers on social media.
-But having the courage to share his experience has allowed Dax Shepard to inspire change through example.
+Relapsing in the public eye is difficult because of the media attention and opinions of followers on social media.
+But having the courage to share his experience has allowed Dax to inspire change through example.
 He demonstrates that even if you’ve been sober for over a decade, relapses can still happen.

-Kristen’s supportive response to her husband’s recent struggle allows others to see that being honest doesn’t necessarily have to garner judgment.
+Shepard also represents the hope that a relapse isn’t a downward spiral but instead an opportunity to reassess your plan and how you’re going to prevent it from happening again.
+Kristen’s supportive response to her husband’s recent struggle allows others to see how being honest doesn’t necessarily garner judgment.
 It can forge a stronger relationship through honesty, trust and love.

 As humans, we’re always stronger together, and it’s important for individuals dealing with addiction and substance abuse to understand they aren’t alone.
 Reaching out to a loved one for help is often the best way to pave a path to recovery.